Skip to main content

 Releases 20.2 and later support all content described in this article, except:

-• Releases 21.2 and later support using a USB storage drive to activate a VOS device.
+• Release 21.2 supports using a USB storage drive to activate a VOS device.

-• Releases 22.1.3 and later support configuring and activating an SD-WAN VOS device to manage Layer 2 access and core switches.
+• Release 22.1.3 supports configuring and activating an SD-WAN VOS device to manage Layer 2 access and core switches.

 Additional Information